H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 These layered constraints reinforce the thesis claim that Ms. Jarvis is designed as a constrained, accountable system rather than an unconstrained text generator.

-## 06.x Web research gateway service
+## 7.6 Web Research Gateway Service

 The autonomous learner and certain RAG flows rely on a dedicated web research gateway instead of making ad hoc external calls.

 - Service and endpoint:
-  - A FastAPI-based service runs on port 8009 and exposes a `POST /search` endpoint for controlled web queries.
+  - A FastAPI-based service exposes a `POST /search` endpoint for controlled web queries.
   - Requests are JSON objects with the shape `{"query": "<string>", "max_results": <int>}`, where `max_results` bounds the number of returned items.
 - Response shape:
   - The gateway returns an object containing: